rnpbr/opennetworking-docs/docs/en/index.md

 ### 3. **Netreplica**

 **Netreplica** synchronizes the configuration information from Netbox and prepares the data for simulation.
-It obtains the data via API and generates YAML configuration files necessary for the simulation.
+It obtains the data via API and generates the YAML configuration files required for the simulation.

 ### 4. **Configurations**